awsdocs/amazon-ec2-user-guide/doc_source/snapshot-lifecycle.md

 The following considerations apply to snapshot lifecycle policies and [Multi\-Attach](ebs-volumes-multi.md) enabled volumes:
 + When creating a lifecycle policy based on instance tags for Multi\-Volume snapshots, Amazon Data Lifecycle Manager initiates a snapshot of the volume for each attached instance\.
 Use the *timestamp* tag to identify the set of time\-consistent snapshots that are created from the attached instances\.

-The following considerations apply to sharing snasphots across accounts:
+The following considerations apply to sharing snapshots across accounts:
 + You can only share snapshots that are unencrypted or that are encrypted using a customer\-managed CMK\.
 + You can't share snapshots that are encrypted with the default EBS encryption key\.
-+ If you share encrypted snanpshots, then you must also share the CMK that was used to encrypt the source volume with the target accounts\.
++ If you share encrypted snapshots, then you must also share the CMK that was used to encrypt the source volume with the target accounts\.

 The following considerations apply to cross\-account copy event policies:
 + You can only copy snapshots that are unencrypted or that are encrypted using a customer\-managed CMK\.